Canvas-Learning-Hub/Hostel_Management/README.md

 ## Files

 - `main.cpp`: Contains the source code for the project.
 - `rooms.txt`: Stores room details.
-(Created only when you chose to save the room file)
+(Created only when you chose to save the room details)
 - `README.md`: This file.
 - `Proposal.pdf`: Detailed project proposal.